wbolster/plyvel/doc/api.rst

    discarded (this is like a ``try`` statement with an ``else`` clause).

    Do not instantiate directly; use :py:meth:`DB.write_batch` instead.

+   See the descriptions for :cpp:class:`WriteBatch` and :cpp:func:`DB::Write` in the LevelDB C++ API for more information.

    .. py:method:: put(key, value)